 If a book you want is not in our catalog, or is checked out to someone else, you may borrow from other libraries.

 Reserves are located at the Circulation Desk, main level.
 These are materials selected by your professor for your particular course.
 They may be books, scores, CDs, DVDs, or videocassettes.
 They are all kept behind the circulation desk and must be requested by call number.
-To find out what your professor has put on reserve for your class, and to see each item's call number, click on Reserve Desk in the library catalog.
+To find out what your professor has put on reserve for your class, and to see each item's call number, click on Course Reserves in the library catalog.

 In addition to browsing by call number, you may search the Library Catalog or JumpStart in other ways, such as by keyword, author, title, and subject.
 Here are several selected Library of Congress subject headings to enter as a subject search in the catalog:

 or, Composers [Country] Biography (for example, Composers Germany Biography)

 You can also perform a subject search using a musician's name to find biographies and criticism.
 You do not have to enter dates.
 Examples: